aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-png/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to PNG?</h2>

+The OST (Offline Storage Table) file format is used by Microsoft Outlook to store emails, contacts, calendar items, tasks, and other data.
+It is an offline version of the PST (Personal Storage Table) file format, which is used to store data on the server.
+OST files are not compatible with other applications, so they must be converted to a more widely accepted format such as PNG (Portable Network Graphics) in order to be used in other applications.

-For a Python developer, who is trying to add a OST to PNG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PNG format.
+<h2>How Aspose.Total Helps for OST to PNG Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process from OST to PNG.
+The APIs included in the package are Aspose.Words for Python via .NET and Aspose.Email for Python via .NET.

+Using these APIs, the conversion process is a two-step process.
+Firstly, the OST file is loaded and rendered into HTML via Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word PNG format.
+This process is simple and efficient, and can be easily integrated into any existing Python application.

+Aspose.Total for Python via .NET is a powerful and reliable API that can be used to automate the conversion process from OST to PNG.
+It is easy to use and can be quickly integrated into any existing Python application.
+With its comprehensive set of APIs, it is the perfect solution for any Python developer looking to add a OST to PNG conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}